Pod-27/Brewery-Finder/brainstorming.md

     - **Habit:** Users will use this whenever they lose track of time or are too busy to plan ahead.

     - **Scope:** A list of random recipes is generated at the press of a buttom.

+4. Fifa Price Tracker

+    - **Mobile:** Mobile only experience.
+Users will find player prices.

+    - **Story:** Some FUT players are frustrated by the sudden oscillation of prices on the market and need constant updates and alerts.

+    - **Market:** millions of FUT players.

+    - **Habit:** Users will use this every day because they are addicted to the game.

+    - **Scope:** A list of players and their latest bid and bin prices.

+5. Jokes Generator

+    - **Mobile:** Mobile only experience.
+Users will find jokes.

+    - **Story:** Who doesn't want a good laugh?

+    - **Market:** To the vast majority glued to their phones.

+    - **Habit:** This app should be a good way to pass time, say on the subway or in class.

+    - **Scope:** A list of dark and funny jokes.

+6. Streaming Availability

+    - **Mobile:** Mobile only experience.
+Users will find where to stream movies and TV shows.

+    - **Story:** TV shows and movies are scattered throughout differnt streaming services.
+Finding availability can be a pain

+    - **Market:** all the movie and TV enjoyers

+    - **Habit:** They can search whenever they feel like sitting down and watch something!

+    - **Scope:** All the shows and movies on IMDB.